 All these covered calls are reasonably attractive but offer different combinations of maximum profit, downside protection, and annual return on the premium.

-Looking at the out-of-the-money $46 strike covered call, we see that the maximum profit is equal to 6.79%.
-This is based on the fact that it costs you $43.15 per share to establish the position ($44 – $0.85) and the most you can sell the stock for is $46.
+Looking at the out-of-the-money $46 strike covered call, we see that the maximum profit equals 6.79%.
+This is based on the fact that it costs you $43.15 per share to establish the position ($44 – $0.85), and the most you can sell the stock for is $46.
 If the stock stands still, you get a return of 2.15% (based on paying $43.15 to establish the position and getting $44 at expiration).
-Multiplying this number by the 365/59 and you get an annualized return of 13.31%.
+Multiplying this number by the 365/59, you get an annualized return of 13.31%.

-Your downside protection is predicated on the fact that you paid only $43.15 to establish the position, so the stock could fall to that level before you would lose money.
-Note, all these calculations include the dividend income.
-With the $44 at-the-money covered call, your maximum profit of 4.37% is based on your having to pay $42.23 to establish the position and getting $44 at expiration as long as the stock ends up above the strike
+Your downside protection is predicated on the fact that you paid only $43.15 to establish the position, so the stock could fall to that level before losing money.
+Note that all these calculations include the dividend income.
+With the $44 at-the-money covered call, your maximum profit of 4.37% is based on you paying $42.23 to establish the position and getting $44 at expiration as long as the stock ends up above the strike price.

-This is also your return if there is no change in the common, and your annualized return is a hefty 27.05%.
-Your downside protection is 4.20%.
+If there is no change in the common, this is also your return.
+Your annualized return is 27.05%, and your downside protection is 4.20%.
 The $42 strike in-the-money covered call with a premium of $3.05 consists of a tangible value of $2 ($44 – $42) plus the time premium and the dividend.
 By writing the call against your stock, you effectively have

 Using these calculations to manage your portfolio